evocn/lambda/content/archetypes.md

     Take 10 minutes to give an inspiring speech.
 Up to 10 characters who hear it gain 5+CHA Hit Points, and 1 SP.
 No overflow!

 ***Encouragement | 1 SP | Quick*** |
     Give an ally a word of encouragement.
-They regain 2 SP.
+They regain SP equal to your WIS / 2.

 ***War Cry! | 2 SP | Quick*** |
     Allies who hear your cry gain advantage on all attacks until your next turn, and critical hits deal double their usual damage!